TheNathannator/PlasticBand/Docs/_Templates/PS3 Base.md

 ## Output Reports

 These output reports are ones that all of the PS3 devices documented in this repo support.
-These do not apply to PS3 gamepad controllers, those use a different output report format.
+These do not apply to DualShock 3 controllers, those use a different output report format.

 The output reports follow this general format: